Eschatologue/CM_wiki/docs/equipment/tools/adventuring-gear-desc.md

 This tin box contains a cup and simple cutlery.
 The box clamps together, and one side can be used as a cooking pan and the other as a plate or shallow bowl.

 #### Ram, Portable
 You can use a portable ram to break down doors.
 When doing so, you gain a +4 bonus on the Strength check.
-One other character can help you use the ram, giving you advantage on this check.
+One other character can help you use the ram, giving you :d20-adv: **Advantage** on this check.

 #### Rations (1 day)
 Rations consist of dry foods suitable for extended travel, including jerky, dried fruit, hardtack, and nuts.